Welcome to my trip report on a Korean LCC - T'way!

 Overall rating: 71/90

-Definitely a decent airline that is worth flying with.
+Definitely, a decent airline that is worth flying with.
 Korean carriers are reliable and you don't need to worry about cancellation or long delays, there are so many flights a day, even if one gets cancelled, you will be transferred to the next one.
 My T'way experience may be a brief one, but I had an overall positive experience with the airline.
-The airline's livery matches the image the airline is showing and I think with a few more aircraft addition to its fleet, it can expand more to compete with the likes of Jeju Air, Jin Air and Air Busan.
+The airline's livery matches the image the airline is showing and I think with a few more aircraft added to its fleet, it can expand more to compete with the likes of Jeju Air, Jin Air and Air Busan.
 Competition is very tight in Korea, if you can't stand the heat, you will lose out.
 Among all the carriers, T'way is currently the smallest.